aastha-k/Airport-Security-Lines-Analysis/README.md

 ### Multi-Server with Finite Buffer (M/M/m/K)
 - **System Capacity**: Shows how multi-server systems handle larger volumes of passengers, reducing congestion.

+### Key Metrics
+- **Average Waiting Time**: The average time passengers spend waiting in line before their security checks.
+- **Average Queue Length**: The average number of passengers in the queue at any given time.
+- **System Utilization**: The percentage of time the security scanner is actively processing passengers.

 ## Code Explanation

 The provided C++ code simulates the above models using the following components: